acama/arm-evt/local_example/README.md

 Local scenario
 ===============

-Vulnerable module and PoC exploit for remote scenario
+Vulnerable module and PoC exploit for local scenario

 Build and load the module in the vulnmod folder with (as root):
 ```